jbinder/jbx_appointment_booking/README.txt

 autoContinueAfterActions // automatically switch to the next page after valid input, e.g. selectType, select, selectSlot additionalRegisterUserData // additional fields for the user registration, e.g. address, city, zip, telephone

+storagePid // PID which holds the season data. if set only the specific season will be taken into account. useful for multiple calenders.

 Following is the default TypoScript configuration:

 plugin.tx_jbxappointmentbooking_pi1 {